Defaf/week_07-day_01-fat-arrow-callbacks/README.md

 The key to **using** `reduce` properly is to methodically walk-through the "How reduce works" section at the above link.

+Complete the exercise in [exercises/reduce.js](exercises/reduce.js).

 ### Additional Labs: Dive deeper and build your own array iteration methods

+Complete these exercises in [exercises/challenge.js](exercises/challenge.js).

 #### Lab: Adding functionality - count